nginxinc/nginx-gateway-fabric/site/content/installation/usage-reporting.md

    If you need to update the basic-auth credentials at any time, update the `username` and `password` fields and apply the changes.
 NGINX Gateway Fabric will automatically detect the changes and use the new username and password without redeployment.

-### Install NGINX Gateway Fabric with usage reporting enabled
+### Install NGINX Gateway Fabric with Usage Reporting enabled

-When installing NGINX Gateway Fabric, a few configuration options need to be specified in order to enable usage reporting.
+When installing NGINX Gateway Fabric, a few configuration options need to be specified in order to enable Usage Reporting.
 You should follow the normal [installation](https://docs.nginx.com/nginx-gateway-fabric/installation/) steps using your preferred method, but ensure you include the following options:

 If using Helm, the `nginx.usage` values should be set as necessary: